Brenda Fitzgerald

-Brenda Fitzgerald is an American obstetrician-gynecologist who served as Director of the Centers for Disease Control and Prevention (CDC) in the Donald Trump administration from July 2017 to January 2018.
+Brenda Fitzgerald is an American obstetrician-gynecologist who served as the 17th Director of the U.S. Centers for Disease Control and Prevention (CDC) in the Donald Trump administration from July 2017 to January 2018.
 Her tenure was one of the shortest in the office's history, excluding interim appointments.
 Previously, she was the Commissioner of the Georgia Department of Public Health from 2011 to 2017.

 Early life and career

 In 1972, Fitzgerald received her Bachelor of Science degree in microbiology from Georgia State University.
 She went on to medical school at Emory University, where she graduated in 1977, completed post-graduate training and became an assistant clinical professor.
 She then joined the United States Air Force, where she served first at Wurtsmith Air Force Base and later at Andrews Air Force Base outside Washington, D.C.
 She attained the rank of Major in the Air Force.

 After leaving the Air force, Fizgerald entered private practice specializing in gynecology and obstetrics.
 While in private practice, Fitzgerald promoted "anti-aging medicines" to her patients, medicines which have been criticized as being unsupported by scientific evidence and potentially dangerous.
 She has received board certification from the American Academy of Anti-Aging Medicine, though that organization has not been recognized by the American Board of Medical Specialties or the American Medical Association.

 In 2011, Georgia Governor Nathan Deal appointed Fitzgerald as Director of the state's Division of Public Health (later Commissioner of the Department of Public Health), which office oversees the state's eighteen health districts and the health departments of the 159 counties.
 During her tenure as Georgia's commissioner of public health, the state improved on some measures, such as immunization coverage for teenagers; but in a combined-outcomes assessment, calculated annually for each state, Georgia's ranking dropped from 37th place in 2011 to 41st 2016.
 In 2013, Fitzgerald started a $1.2 million statewide school exercise program, "Power Up for 30", with a $1 million donation by The Coca-Cola Company.
 The Atlanta soft-drink company's donation was part of a broader $3.8 million pledge to the state in Coke's campaign to combat the obesity epidemic with changes to exercise rather than diet.